 The vital thing to note here is that the typical customer passes through five decision-making stages or steps in their purchasing cycle.

-The five process model can sometimes be extended to seven process model by some researchers and organisations.
+The five-stage model is sometimes extended to the seven-stage model by some researchers and organisations.

 The five steps in the consumer decision-making process are: